cdown/battery-notify/README.md

 sleep_command = 'systemctl suspend'

 # If this many monitors are connected (that is, plugged in -- they can be off)
 # and we are discharging, show a warning.
+Intended to avoid cases where power
+# is inadvertently disconnected at a desk.
 warn_on_mons_with_no_ac = 2
 ```